-STEP 1: Start An Application
+Step 1: Start An Application

 The first step in applying for SNAP benefits is to begin an application.
-You may fill out a paper application or apply online through Virginia Common Help.
+You may fill out a paper application, apply online through Virginia Common Help, or apply by phone.

-- Phone: Call 1-855-635-4370.
-You can apply for SNAP over the phone and may not need to go to a DSS office. - Paper Application: Paper applications are available through your local Department of Social Services (DSS) office. (see section VII to find your local DSS office).
-To obtain an application you may: - Visit a DSS office in person or have someone pick up an application for you - Call your local DSS office and ask them to mail an application to you - ✓ Go online to download and print the application www.dss.virginia.gov/benefit/snap.cgi - Online Application: Online applications can be found on the Virginia Common Help website - commonhelp.virginia.gov/access - ★ TIP: Be sure to write down your User ID, security question answers, and password so you can access your account in the future.
+- Paper Application: Paper applications are available through your local Department of Social Services (DSS) office.(see section VII to find your local DSS office).
+To obtain an application you may: - ${m \prime}{}$ Visit a DSS office in person or have someone pick up an application for you - ✓ Call your local DSS office and ask them to mail an application to you - Go online to download and print the application www.dss.virginia.gov/benefit/snap.cgi - Phone: Call 1-855-635-4370.
+You can fully register for SNAP over the phone. - Online Application: Online applications can be found on the Virginia Common Help website commonhelp.virginia.gov/access/ - ★ TIP: Be sure to write down your User ID, security question answers, and password so you can access your account in the future.
 Keep this information in a safe place and only share it with people who need to be involve in your SNAP application.

-STEP 2: Turn in Your Application
+Step 2: Turn in Your Application